 Sundance Resources says Cameroon breached court order over Mbalam iron ore licence

-Australian mining company Sundance Resources says Cameroon has breached an international court order by handing the Mbalam iron ore licence to a local company amid an ownership dispute, it said on Monday.
-(Reporting by Edward McAllister, Editing by Louise Heavens) ((edward.mcallister@tr.com; +221 77 569 1704;)) nL8N30C22M

-DAKAR, Sept 5 (Reuters) - Australian mining company Sundance Resources says Cameroon has breached an international court order by handing the Mbalam iron ore licence to a local company amid an ownership dispute, it said on Monday.
+DAKAR, Sept 5 (Reuters) - Australian mining company Sundance Resources said on Monday that Cameroon has breached an international court order by handing over its licence to the Mbalam iron ore deposit to a local company amid an ownership dispute.

+Sundance has been in dispute with authorities in Cameroon and neighbouring Congo Republic over the fate of the Mbalam-Nabeba project, which straddles the border of the two Central African countries.

+Sundance said in Monday's statement that it had verified documents showing that Cameroon last month awarded the Cameroonian slice of the project, known as the Mbalam licence, to a little-known company called Cameroon Mining.

 (Reporting by Edward McAllister, Editing by Louise Heavens)